NeuroVault/neurovault.github.io/_posts/2016-05-20-super-long-article.md

 ![coords and coll by year](../images/00_coords_and_coll_by_year.png)

-Help us continue to increase NeuroVault use by sharing with your colleages, and taking a few minutes to share your ideas with us in [our survey](https://tally.so/forms/wLP2Oj).
+Help us continue to increase NeuroVault use by sharing with your colleagues, and taking a few minutes to share your ideas with us in [our survey](https://tally.so/forms/wLP2Oj).

 ### Linking NeuroVault data to scientific knowledge